Program Overview

 Observation and Sensory

 Candidates must be able to acquire a defined level of information in both the clinical and didactic settings.
 Candidates and students must be able to obtain information from demonstrations and experiments in the biomedical and basic sciences.
 Students must be able to assess a patient and evaluate findings accurately.
 Radiation treatment equipment requires the student has the ability to see the visual display and the manual dexterity to align the patient and set equipment position for the delivery of therapeutic radiation.
 The student must be able to perform in the low-light setting of the clinical treatment room.
 Students must have the auditory ability to detect and respond to alarms, emergency signals, and cries for help from the patient.
-The student must be able to monitor the patient visually and auditorily from the closed-circuit monitor outside the treatment room.
+The student must be able to monitor the patient visually and auditorily from the closed circuit monitor outside the treatment room.
 The observation and information acquisition noted above will require candidates to have functional use of visual, auditory and touch sensations or the functional equivalent.

 Communication